Events with multiple date sessions

 To create this kind of event, include these steps as part of your event creation process:

-• In Step 1, indicate the start date to be the date of the first session (starting time), and the end date to be the date of the last session (ending time).
+• In Step 1 — Main Details, indicate the start date to be the date of the first session (starting time) and the end date to be the last session (ending time).

-• In Step 1, leave the default registration close date, which will close registrations when the event starts, or modify it to close even earlier if needed.
+• In Step 1 — Main Details, leave the default registration close date, which will close registrations when the event starts, or modify it to close earlier if needed.

-• In Step 1, create a Breakdown of Dates and Times.
-This is for display purposes only and will be shown to your audience on the event page and in the calendar view on the portal site.
+• In Step 1 — Main Details, create a Breakdown of Dates and Times.
+This is for display purposes only and will be shown to your audience on the event page and the calendar view on the portal site.

-• In Step 3, as part of the event description, explain your event structure and outline all of the session dates and times for this ongoing event.
-You can use the rich-text Editor or use Markdown formatting in Code View to present the information in a visually appealing and organized way.
+• In Step 3 — Description & Content, explain your event structure and outline all the session dates and times for this ongoing event.
+You can use the rich-text Editor or some basic HTML in Code view to present the information in a visually appealing and organized way.

-Tip: If you need to take attendance for each non-consecutive date of your whole event, then it is recommended that you use the QR code feature via the Attendee Check-In Page.
-This way, each time the attendee arrives for one of your event's multiple sessions and their code is scanned, this gets added to their "Activity Log" in their registration panel on Corsizio, which you can refer to anytime to assess their overall attendance.
-Otherwise, you cannot take attendance for each specific date of a Case 2 or 3 multi-date event using Corsizio.
-In these cases, you would only be able to take attendance on the event as a whole.
-So only when the whole event finishes, then you would toggle each person's attended status on, as applicable.
-Refer to the help doc Taking attendance for more info about this.
+TIP — If you need to take attendance for each date of the event, it is recommended that you use the QR code feature via the Attendee Check-In Page.
+This way, each time the attendee arrives for one of your event's multiple sessions and their code is scanned, this gets added to their "Activity Log" in their registration panel on Corsizio, which you can refer to at any time to assess their overall attendance.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.